snapscript/snap/README.md

 #### Uniform Access

-The uniform access principle of computer programming was put forth by Bertrand Meyer in his book called Object oriented software construction.
+The uniform access principle of computer programming was put forth by Bertrand Meyer in his book called [Object Oriented Software Construction](https://en.wikipedia.org/wiki/Object-Oriented_Software_Construction).
 It states all services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation.
 An example of this is typical getter and setter property methods but applies to any